-2.5 Real-time Market Applications
+2.5 Real-time Clearing Engines

 To conduct the Real-time Markets, a multi-module software platform is used by PJM to dispatch Energy and ensure adequate Reserves in Real-time and Regulation in near time (see the image below).
-The Real-time Market Applications and various other applications communicate jointly and the most recent information from each application is stored, and upon request, provided to each application.
+The Real-time Market Clearing Engines and various other applications communicate jointly and the most recent information from each application is stored, and upon request, provided to each application.
 To run the Real-time Market, data is processed from the markets database and other PJM systems.

-The applications jointly optimize the products for a defined target time to ensure that all system requirements are met using the least cost resource set.
+applications jointly optimize the products for a defined target time to ensure that all system requirements are met using the least cost resource set therefore minimizing production cost.